nafasebra/nafasebra/README.md

 - 🔭 I’m currently working on personal project
 - 🌱 I’m currently learning React.js, SASS and Nuxt.js
 - 💬 Ask me about programming, front-end and UI Design

+## My Favorites
+ - 💻 Write codes
+ - 🎨 Painting + Designing UI/UX App and Websites
+ - 📊 Marketing 😎
+ - 📈 SEO
+ - 📹 Creating Content (in instagram and Youtube or so of so ...)📺🤩
+ - ✍ Writing
+ - 📸 Taking photo

 ## contact me: